-It’s that time of the year again: monsoon season.
-That means on top of school being out, you’re battling boredom, dreary weather (indoor activities, anyone?) and probably a general lack of motivation to get dressed, let alone cook dinner.
+As we near the finals of the FIFA World Cup 2018, it’s going to be harder to peel ourselves (and our soccer fans both big and small) away from the screen.
+Although there’s plenty of places to watch a live screening of the final, on top of school being out and monsoon season (indoor activities, anyone?), everyone’s lacking motivation to get dressed, let alone cook dinner.
 Hello, food delivery.
 These services are now booming in Singapore, but which is the best?
 We’ve weighed up the options below…

 This UK-based delivery service is hopping around to bring you food from the best restaurants.
 You can search by cuisine or by popular restaurants and meals, and there are no low-quality takeaway restaurants.
-Deliveroo Editions – remote delivery-only kitchens – has recently opened to serve food for delivery and there’s the possibility of one turning into a casual eatery in 2018.
+Deliveroo Editions – remote delivery-only kitchens – have recently opened to serve food exclusively for delivery, the kitchen in CT Hub 2 at Lavender even allows you to dine in.

 Delivery hours: 8.30am (Mon-Fri)/ 9.30am (Sat/Sun) – 11pm

-Delivery charge: $3.50 for orders over the minimum order value; $4.50 surcharge for orders less than minimum order value
+Delivery charge: $3 for orders over the minimum order value

-Payment methods: Card only, you can tip your driver in cash
+Payment methods: Card only, you can choose to tip your driver

 - Recognises allergy requests